 The relationship with testing

-The start point when you test something it’s not about the action, it’s about to understand what you will do.
-When you are reading the recipe your reading a requirement and if it’s not understandable, you will try to add a sharing understanding double-check the recipe or even talk with someone to get more clarification.
+The starting point when you test something it’ is not about the action, it’s about understanding what you will do.
+When you are reading the recipe you are reading a requirement and if it’s not understandable, you will try to add a sharing understanding double-check the recipe or even talk with someone to get more clarification.

 The end process (the dish is ready) might be related to the testing in production, observability, and user feedback.